-Parents' attention will be drawn to the school E-safety Policy in an e-safety leaflet, newsletters, the school brochure and on the school website.
+Parents' attention will be drawn to the school E-safety Policy on the school website.
 The school will maintain a list of e-safety resources for parents.

 The school will ask all new parents to sign the parent/pupil agreement when they register their child with the school.